 Donate now through your Paypal account or credit card.

-Donate via our CEED Pod Patreon site
+Donate via our CEED Pod Patreon site:

 Your support for our free, weekly Neighbourhood House programs and services helps us thrive.
 You can donate online, through the buttons above, or in person.
 We especially appreciate monthly contributions or planned giving and legacy programs (please talk to us to set it up).
 We target donations and fundraising for about one-third of our revenue to stay in touch with community and its needs.
 You can also contribute with in-kind donations and volunteering.